Vyral/sean-zanganeh-blog/_posts/2017-05-11-how-much-should-you-save-for-a-down-payment.md

 **You’ve got many different options.** The first is a VA loan, which is a loan for active and former military servicemen and women.
 This loan gives back to those who defend our freedom by offering them a 0% down loan on amounts over $600,000.

 The next product is the FHA loan.
-This loan is backed by the government, and allows the buyer to purchase a home with just 3.5% down here in San Diego.
+This loan is backed by the government and allows the buyer to purchase a home with just 3.5% down here in San Diego.
 This loan opens a lot of doors to traditional first-time homebuyers. **You can get a great rate, get into the home you want, and start building equity.**

 {% include pullquote.html %}